iamdoublewei/Leetcode/README.md

-This repository is used to pratice my coding and algorithm skills.
+This repository is used to improve my coding and algorithm skills.

 The questions is originally from www.leetcode.com